The 10 best AI app builders in 2026 (Tested & reviewed)

 Pros:

-- AI app generator that turns short prompts into customizable, working apps in seconds
+- AI app generator that turns prompts into custom, production-ready apps in minutes

 - Custom user groups, granular permissions, and optional SSO